 ~ ~ ~

-Amanda Garrett is Director of Probation Services for CSRA Probation Services, Inc. She is a native of Coffee County and began her career as a probation officer serving the State Court of Coffee County in October 1996.
+Amanda Garrett is Director of Field Services for South Georgia.
+She is a native of Coffee County and began her career as a probation officer serving the State Court of Coffee County in October 1996.
 In 2003, she was promoted to Program Manager with oversight over three offices.
 In 2009 she was promoted to Regional Director and in 2013 she was promoted to State Coordinator with Providence Community Corrections.

 Amanda received her Associates of Arts in Psychology from South Georgia College and her Bachelor of Science in Psychology from Valdosta State University.
 Amanda began working in the court system in 1994 as a work study student with the Solicitors office of Coffee County.
 Part of her duties there involved working with the Victim Witness Assistance Program.

 Amanda has received training in Quality Assurance for Case Management, Domestic Violence Intervention, Anger Management, and Character Development.
 Amanda currently serves as Vice President of the Community Corrections Association of Georgia.